 Sophie started to track and follow a number of these women’s progress over the years, and brought this to the attention of the local authority, campaigning successfully for action to be taken to understand this issue further.
-In 2011, an in-depth feasibility study was undertaken by Sophie Humphreys, Georgina Perry and Lucy Vanes that identified and researched the prevalence of this issue of ‘repeat removals’ in Hackney, alongside developing a business case for a pilot to test an initiative to break this destructive cycle.
+In 2011, an in-depth feasibility study was undertaken by Sophie Humphreys, our co-founder, Georgina Perry and Lucy Vanes that identified and researched the prevalence of this issue of ‘repeat removals’ in Hackney, alongside developing a business case for a pilot to test an initiative to break this destructive cycle.

 The feasibility study identified 49 individual women in Hackney who had already experienced the removal of 205 of their children and remained in circumstances that suggested this pattern was likely to continue.
 The study also identified a high prevalence of complex and co-existing risk factors for removal of children including domestic violence (71%), drug and alcohol addiction (98%), homelessness (51%), care experienced (49%) and criminal justice involvement (35%).